 If you are the victim of a crime and do not want to pursue action within the university system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Director of Public Safety, or an appointed designee, can file a report on the details of the incident without revealing your identity.
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
+With your permission, the director of public safety or an appointed designee can file a report on the details of the incident without revealing your identity.
+The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to ensure the future safety of yourself and others.
 With such information, the university can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the university.
+The confidential reporting form can be found on the security webpage under "reporting crime".